-- 2. Excessive tardies will constitute referral to the Attendance Officer and will be subject to the appropriate actions outlined in the Student Code of Conduct. - 3.
-All tardies will be documented in the grade book by the classroom teacher. - 1.
-Two tardies Teacher conference with parent by telephone or in person - 2.
-Three tardies 1st Written Notice to Parents that six tardies equal one unexcused absence. - 3.
-Five tardies 2nd Written Notice to Parents/ Discipline Referral - 4.
-Six tardies Notice to Parent that the student has an unexcused absence due to six tardies.
+- Two tardies Teacher conference with parent by telephone or in person - Three tardies -1^{st} Written Notice to Parents that six tardies equal one unexcused absence. - Five tardies 2nd Written Notice to Parents/ Discipline Referral - Six tardies Notice to Parent that the student has an unexcused absence due to six tardies.